AWORK-AS/formular-af-awork-one/README.txt

 **Important**: If you already had a **Contact Form** block on your web page before adding the hCaptcha keys, you must replace it with a new one for the settings to take effect.

-= How do leads appear in AWORK ONE? =
+= How do leads appear in AWORK One? =
 All submissions populate in your dashboard > Leads section with timestamp, source URL, and contact details.